 In 2004, California enacted AB 1825 requiring employers with 50 or more employees to provide at least two hours of harassment training to an employee within six months of their assumption of a supervisory position and once every two years.
 This bill would add new Government Code section 12950.5 to require employers with 50 or more employees to maintain records of employee complaints of sexual harassment for 10 years from the date of filing.
 "Employee complaint" would be defined as a "complaint filed through the internal complaint process of the employer."
 This section would also provide that the DFEH would have the ability to seek an order requiring the employer to comply with this provision.

-Status: Overwhelmingly passed the Assembly and is pending in the Senate.
+Status: Unanimously passed the Assembly's Labor and Employment Committee and is pending in the Appropriations Committee.